KoenZomers/OmnikApi/README.md

 ## Version History

+1.0.2.0 - August 18, 2017

+- Compiled back against .NET Framework 4.5.2 as that is still in support and I received messages from people still on Windows 7 RTM who could otherwise not use it anymore

 1.0.1.0 - August 16, 2017

 - Modified the TestConsole code to output to the console the full RAW data received.
 Also if a pull fails, it will show why it failed.
 If the code crashes for you, send me this raw output so I can analyze if i.e. the protocol has changed in your version of the Omnik solar inverter.